InfernoMfg/help-docs/docs/datasheet-wizard.md

 To change the Level Gage Style you will need to click on a different Gage Model option from the [Gage Selector](https://gage-selector.infernomfg.net){target=_blank} application.

 - For End Connected Level Gage with Single Union Valves, pick from options 1, 2, 3
-- For End Connected Level Gage with Single Union Valves, pick from options 1, 2, 3
+- For End Connected Level Gage with Double Union Valves, pick from options 4, 5, 6
-- For End Connected Level Gage with Single Union Valves, pick from options 1, 2, 3
+- For Close Hookup Level Gage, pick from options 7, 8, 9
-- For End Connected Level Gage with Single Union Valves, pick from options 1, 2, 3
+- For Close Hookup Level Gage, pick from options 10, 11, 12

 ## **Tips**
 - Use a Chrome web browser for best viewing experience.